Skip to content

 Our Recommendation for Gifting

 For most gift-givers, iolo System Mechanic is the better choice.
-The AI-powered ActiveCare means the recipient never has to remember to run scans — the PC stays optimized automatically.
+The automated ActiveCare means the recipient never has to remember to run scans — the PC stays optimized automatically.
 The 10-device license is outstanding value for families, and PCMag's 8-year Editor's Choice streak speaks to genuine quality.
 It's the difference between a tool that cleans and a tool that actively keeps things fast.

 Choose CCleaner if the recipient uses a Mac or needs cross-platform coverage.
 Its privacy cleanup tools are genuinely thorough, the free version lets them evaluate before committing, and Recuva file recovery is a genuinely useful bonus.
 It's the safer choice for non-Windows households.